jeffh/workflow/README.md

 # Workflow

 Leveraging state machines as a faster way to build web services.
+Requires Java 11+

 ## Problem

 Typical web software development needs to handle the following concerns:

- - Implementing new features
+ - Implementing new features (hopefully obvious)
  - Reliability of operation & implementation, including upgrades/migrations
  - Observability/Explainability of the system to technical and non-technical people